JimLynx/fundpin/docs/TESTING.md

 ### Navigation

 - Clicked on all links in Navigation menu main headings and confirmed user is directed to the desired page.
-- Clicked on all Project and Country links in dropdown menues and confirmed user is directed to the filtered result on each.
+- Clicked on all Project and Country links in dropdown menus and confirmed user is directed to the filtered result on each.
 - Clicked on Logo, and Home link in the menu, from all pages and reached expected result of user being returned to the home page.
 - Clicked on all links in Footer 'Quick Links' list and confirmed user is directed to the desired page.
 - Clicked on each Social Media icon in the Footer and each opens relevant external page in a new browser tab.